Affirmative Action Statement

 In addition, Sunflower Bank, N.A. has designed and implemented an audit and reporting system that will: (1) measure the effectiveness of our Affirmative Action Programs; (2) indicate any need for remedial action; (3) determine the degree to which objectives have been attained; (4) determine whether individuals with protected characteristics have had the opportunity to participate in all company-sponsored educational, training , recreational, and social activities; (5) measure our compliance with the Programs’ specific obligations; and (6) document the actions taken to perform items (1) through (5) above.
 If, after performing this audit, we determine that our AAPs are deficient, we will undertake necessary action to bring our Programs into compliance.

-The Human Resources Director, Laura Frazier, has the responsibility for ensuring full compliance with the provisions of the above-referenced laws and other applicable directives.
+The Chief Administrative Officer, Laura Frazier, has the responsibility for ensuring full compliance with the provisions of the above-referenced laws and other applicable directives.
 Responsibility for implementing and monitoring these Programs is assigned to our EEO Officer.
 Our Affirmative Action Plans for Individuals with a Disability and Protected Veterans are available to applicants and employees, upon request, on regularly scheduled workdays by contacting our EEO Officer.
 Any applicant or employee who has a disability and needs access to this Policy Statement in a different format should contact the EEO Officer.
 In addition, employees may voluntarily self-identify as an individual with a disability or a protected veteran at any time by contacting the EEO Officer.

 EQUAL EMPLOYMENT OPPORTUNITY